Q. What can you eat on a gluten free diet?

 - Duncan Hines Creamy Home-Style Frosting

-Lindsay Olives (gluten-free & casein-free; contains corn as color stabilizer).
+Lindsay Olives (gluten-free & casein-free; contains corn as a color stabilizer).

-Pam (all, except for Pam Baking and Olive Oil Spray)
+- Pam (all, except for Pam Baking Spray)

 - evaporated cane juice (like sugar, but less processed)